I’m a lazy cleaner, but the best vacuum mops offer twice the clean with half the effort – these are my top 3 picks for spotless floors

 Why you can trust Ideal Home

-While I may be Ideal Home's resident expert in all things floor care and cleaning, my busy schedule means that I don't have a lot of time to clean my actual home.
-Because of this, I've made it my mission to find tools that will offer quick, convenient clean-ups - and a vacuum mop is my secret weapon for squeaky-clean floors (in literal seconds).
+While I may be Ideal Home's resident expert in all things floorcare and cleaning, my busy schedule means I don't have a lot of time to clean my actual home.
+Because of this, I've made it my mission to find tools that will offer quick, convenient clean-ups - and the best vacuum mops are my secret weapon for squeaky-clean floors (in literal seconds).

-Yep, I love an appliance that will do double duty for nothing, and a vacuum mop essentially combines the suction power of the best vacuum cleaners with the wet cleaning functionality of the best mops.
-This is a lifesaver when I have mucky dog paws to contend with on the daily, messy nieces and nephews who (annoyingly) like to throw their dinner on the floor, and a mixture of hard flooring that needs TLC that vacuuming or mopping alone can't handle.
+Yes, I love an appliance that does double duty for nothing, and a vacuum mop combines the suction power of the best vacuum cleaners with the wet-cleaning functionality of the best mops.
+This is a lifesaver when I have to contend with mucky dog paws, messy nieces and nephews who like to throw their dinner on the floor, and hard floors that need TLC that vacuuming or mopping alone can't handle.

 How I test